-If staff are concerned that a child could be at risk of harm, they must report to the designated safeguarding lead (DSL) immediately.
+If staff are concerned that a child could be at risk of harm, they must report to the designated safeguarding lead (DSL) or deputies (DDL) immediately.

 If this is not possible, they should make a direct referral to children's social care.